jeanbourgain8/jeanbourgain8.github.io/posts/Substack/Product/Code/System Maintenance/Deep Learning Setup.md

 sudo apt-get install vim
 ```

-Before installing Drivers into your Hybrid system first we need to disable the nouveau (default display driver comes with linux) because it comes above all.
-Press 'CTRL+Alt+F1' you will enter shell now enter your username and password credentials and then continue
+Before installing the drivers into your hybrid system, first we need to disable nouveau (default display driver comes with linux) because it lies above all in permissions.
+Press 'CTRL+Alt+F1' to open the terminal, enter your username, password credentials and enter

 ```sh
 sudo vim /etc/modprobe.d/blacklist.conf
 ```

-Now add the following lines in the end of the file ( Save & Exit)
+Now, add the following lines at the end of the file (Save & Exit)
 ```sh
 blacklist nouveau
 blacklist lbm-nouveau